Charlotte and Surrounding NC/SC Mountain Biking Trails

 Distance: ~40 Miles (Multi-Use)

 Very family-friendly facility with ~40 miles of XC trails that offer unlimited routes.
-The facility offers bike rentals, food/beer galore, innumerous outdoor-oriented activities outside of biking, and features several events like live music, race series, holiday/season-themed events, etc.
+The facility offers bike rentals, food/beer galore, innumerous outdoor-oriented activities outside of biking.

 Downhill - Jumps and Drops - Shuttles